 Trinity is an academic institution with the same drive its students show towards their own futures.

 Trinity is accredited by the Caribbean Accreditation Authority for Education in Medicine and other Health Professions (CAAM-HP), the legally constituted body established to accredit medical programs in the Caribbean.
-The standards used by the CAAM-HP are based on the United States medical school accreditation program as outlined by the Liaison Committee on Medical Education (LCME).
-As such, it is concurrently recognized as a viable academic course in the United States.
+The standards used by CAAM-HP are based on the United States medical school accreditation program as outlined by the Liaison Committee on Medical Education (LCME).
+As such, it is recognized as having comparable standards to accredited medical schools in the United States.

 Trinity Student Advantage